RoyYotam/Computer-Network-Lab-1/readme.txt

 (6) RequestHandler - Handles the logic of Http requests.
     Generates Http responses to the handled requests.
     Prints Http requests and responses when needed.
+    Handles requests related to the file "Favicon.ico", among others.
     Utilizes the seperate HttpRequest class.

 (7) HttpRequest - Parses the requests managed by RequestHandler.